klei1984/max/install.md

 **language** Set the game's language.
 The game data folder contains `lang_<language code>.ini` parameter files.
 E.g. to select `lang_english.ini` set the value of this ini parameter to `english`.
 It is very important to use the language specific original M.A.X. game data files.
 This means that to set `language=spanish`, the user must have the Spanish version of the original game (CD-ROM serial number CD-ICD-082-SP).

 Warning: if the configured language and the language of the MAX.RES file does not match, then initial Clan Upgrades will not work and other game anomalies could occur too.<br>
 Warning: the in-game help system, game tips, planet and mission descriptions do not encode text in UTF-8 format and will not render correctly for non US ASCII characters.
-Currently it is up to the end users to convert all the original resource files to UTF-8 encoded variants.
+Currently it is up to the end users to convert all the original resource files to UTF-8 encoded variants.<br>
 Warning: certain game sub systems do not fully support UTF-8 encoded text rendering and text input does not support any non US ASCII characters.

 Recommended (default) value: `english`.